r3fang/SnapATAC/examples/10X_snATAC/README.md

 ## Integrative Analysis of 10X and snATAC

 In this example, we will be integrating two datasets from adult mouse brain generated using 10X and snATAC-seq.
-All the datasets used in this example can be downloaded from [here](http://renlab.sdsc.edu/r3fang/share/github/Mouse_Brain_10X_snATAC/).

 <img src="./intro.png" width="900" height="300" />